 (e) anything incidental to or associated with a matter referred to in paragraph (a), (b), (c) or (d).

-(4) If electricity supplied to the relevant premises by the supplier is supplied to the supplier by the Electricity Retail Corporation, any charge imposed by the supplier for the electricity must not exceed the charge for metered consumption —
+(4) If electricity supplied to the relevant premises by the supplier is supplied to the supplier by the Electricity Generation and Retail Corporation, any charge imposed by the supplier for the electricity must not exceed the charge for metered consumption —

-(a) to be paid under the Energy Operators (Electricity Retail Corporation) (Charges) By-laws 2006 by consumers for electricity supplied for residential use only; and
+(a) to be paid under the Energy Operators (Electricity Generation and Retail Corporation) (Charges) By-laws 2006 by consumers for electricity supplied for residential use only; and

-(b) applying to electricity supplied by the Electricity Retail Corporation on the day of the supply.
+(b) applying to electricity supplied by the Electricity Generation and Retail Corporation on the day of the supply.

 (5A) If electricity supplied to the relevant premises by the supplier is supplied to the supplier by the Regional Power Corporation, any charge imposed by the supplier for that electricity must not exceed the charge for metered consumption —